Proofreader workflow

 tiptapReadmethod - API reference of the

-proofreaderWorkflowmethod - Display suggestions: Learn about reviewing the document and displaying suggestions in the editor.
+proofreaderWorkflowmethod - Suggestions: Learn about reviewing the document and displaying suggestions in the editor.